 $5 b4 midnight

 $5 b4 midnight captures queer spaces and the people that occupy them.
-Historically queer bars and clubs have acted as a space of resistance, a space of community building and organizing in response to oppression and violence by police and straight people.
-In the 1970s in Toronto, queer people were being arrested for not wearing enough items of clothing that corresponded with how police officers were reading their gender, they were being picked up from bars on Church street and taken to Cherry Beach to be beaten and/or raped, and drag queens and trans folks would use different entrances to clubs in order to attempt to avoid violence by folks on the street.
-While some of this has changed, queer spaces remain a site of resistance, sexual exploration, love, organizing and driven by a political sense to carve out spaces where we can feel seen.
+Historically queer bars and clubs have acted as a space of resistance, a space of community building and organizing in response to oppression and violence by police and cisgender-heteronormativity.
+In the 1970s in Toronto, queer people were being arrested for not wearing enough items of clothing that corresponded with how police read their gender, they were being picked up from bars on Church street and taken to Cherry Beach to be beaten and assaulted, and drag queens and trans folks would use different entrances to clubs in order to avoid violence by folks on the street.
+While some of this has changed, queer bars remain a site of resistance, sexual exploration, love, desire, organizing and driven by a need to carve out spaces where we can feel seen.